WillJRoper/SWIFT-Workshop/README.md

 pip install swiftsimio
 ```

-Finally, we will need Jupyter Notebooks to interact with the notebooks that make up this workshop.
+Finally, we will need Jupyter Notebooks to interact with the notebooks that make up this workshop (unless you have an IDE that works with notebooks, e.g. VSCode, if so you can skip this).
 ``` bash
 pip install notebook
 ```